 Small doses of Steroids such as Dexamethasone or Prednisone are useful in treating COVID-19, but timing is important.
 Adding steroids may be useful only after 7-10 days of the illness and only if there is some evidence of lung involvement, decrease in oxygen saturation and blood tests that indicate Cytokine Storm.

 On the other hand, if used early, steroids may worsen the disease.
 Why?
 Because Cytokine Storm – excessive inflammation – happens after about 7-10 days of the illness.
-And that is when steroids may be helpful to ease the excessive inflammation.
-However, in the first 7-10 days of illness, your immune system is fighting off the invading virus.
+During the first 7-10 days of illness, your immune system is fighting off the invading virus.
 Steroids may interfere with your immune system’s ability to fight off infection if used in this early phase of COVID-19.

-The studies that showed the clinical efficacy of steroids in COVID-19 patients were all conducted in critically ill hospitalized patients, most of them on ventilators.14
+The studies that showed the clinical efficacy of steroids in COVID-19 patients were all conducted in critically ill hospitalized patients.16

-In one such trial, dexamethasone (a cheap, widely available steroid) significantly lowered mortality only in those COVID-19 patients who were on ventilators or on oxygen therapy.
-It did NOT improve mortality in those patients who were not on supplemental oxygen.15
+In one such trial, dexamethasone (a cheap, widely available steroid) significantly lowered mortality only in those COVID-19 patients who were on ventilators or on oxygen therapy.17

 Side-effects from Steroids

 You can take good care of yourself if you test positive for COVID-19.
 Take action right away – the sooner the better.
 Take high dose Vitamin D with K2, Zinc, Vitamin C, and Magnesium.
 Arrange for Monoclonal Antibodies treatment.
 Start one Aspirin a day but only after checking with your physician.
 Ask your physician about Fluvoxamine.
 Add Ivermectin if available and after checking with your physician.
+Check with your physician if you are a candidate for PAXLOVID.
 Eat nutritious foods.
 Rest a lot.
 Get at least 10 hours of sleep.
 Above all, do not panic!
 Live in the NOW and don’t pay any attention to scary thoughts.
-There is a pretty good chance your COVID illness will improve at home and you will dodge the bullet of hospitalization and/or death.
-However, don’t hesitate to go to a hospital if your condition deteriorates.
 Most importantly, stay in touch with your healthcare provider.